Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 As with most rules, there might be some caveats and exceptions to this line of logic.

-However, generally speaking, it’s an accurate enough rule to go by in your day-to-day life.
+However, generally speaking, it's a fairly accurate rule to follow in your day-to-day life.

 When discussing the importance of crema in the overall quality of an espresso shot, it's best not to ignore its aesthetic appeal.